rstutsman/rstutsman.github.io/index.md

 # <a name="projects"></a> Projects

- - Memory ordering and fast I/O - Recent work with Vijay Nagarajan's group revisits how CPUs and devices communicate over PCIe and emerging interconnects.
-Carefully ordered MMIO can be faster than traditional DMA paths, and related techniques enable efficient remote memory ordering for non-coherent interconnects.
+ - Memory Ordering for Fast I/O - Recent work with Vijay Nagarajan's group revisits how CPUs and devices communicate over PCIe and emerging interconnects.
+Carefully ordered MMIO can be faster than traditional DMA paths and can obviate the need for cache-coherent I/O interconnects like CXL in some cases.
  - Cache-coherent acceleration - Cache-coherent accelerators can make persistent memory programming more efficient by reducing software overheads while preserving familiar memory access semantics.